 To date, OCTA and local agencies have synchronized more than 2,000 intersections along more than 619 miles of streets (or 69 completed projects).
 Through a competitive process, there have been eight rounds of M2 funding awarded by the Board thus far.
 On June 11, 2018, the Board approved six projects for the 2018 Call for Projects Regional Traffic Signal Synchronization Program, funding \$8.9 million with M2 and leveraging \$6.6 million from SB-1.
-This program has provided a total of 103 projects totaling more than \$98 million, including \$18 million in external funding.
+This program has provided a total of 1064 projects totaling more than \$98 million, including \$18 million in external funding.
 On August 6, 2018, the OCTA Board approved the release of the 2019 Call for Projects which made up to \$8 million available to fund improvements throughout the County.
+Final 2019 programming recommendations will be presented to the Board by mid-2019.